Seednode/send/README.md

-  -b, --bind string         address to bind to (default "0.0.0.0") -c, --count int           number of times to serve the file(s) -d, --domain string       domain to use in returned urls -e, --error-exit          shut down webserver on error, instead of just printing error -h, --help                help for send
+  -b, --bind string         address to bind to (default "0.0.0.0") -c, --count int           number of times to serve the file(s) -d, --domain string       domain to use in returned urls -e, --exit                shut down webserver on error, instead of just printing error -h, --help                help for send
   -i, --interval duration   display remaining time in timeout at this interval (default 1m0s) -l, --length int          length of url slug and obfuscated filename(s) (default 6)